solide-project/docs/blog/erc4337/entry-point/_part-1.md

 outOpInfo.userOpHash = getUserOpHash(userOp);
 ```

 Initially, the function tracks the remaining gas at the start of its execution.
-Utilizing the built-in Solidity function `gasleft()`, it determines the amount of gas remaining within the current Ethereum transaction. *Throughout the call to the EntryPoint, `gasleft` is employed to inform decisions based on the gas supplied by the Bundler.* Subsequently, it creates a copy the data from `userOp` into memory for efficient processing.
+Utilizing the built-in Solidity function `gasleft()`, it determines the amount of gas remaining within the current Ethereum transaction. *Throughout the call to the EntryPoint, `gasleft` is employed to inform decisions based on the gas supplied by the Bundler.* Subsequently, it creates a copy of the data from `userOp` into memory for efficient processing.
 Following this, it calculates a hash of the UserOperation data using the `getUserOpHash` function.
 This hash functions as a unique identifier for the operation, facilitating validation processes.

 ```solidity
 require(maxGasValues <= type(uint120).max, "AA94 gas values overflow");